CZERTAINLY/CZERTAINLY-Documentation/docs/12-connectors/05-description/40-entity-provider.md

 ```

-### Push Certificate Location
+### Push `Certificate` to `Location`

-The below diagram shows the sequence of messages that are exchanged between the client, core, and provider to push a certificate to the location.
+The below diagram shows the sequence of messages that are exchanged between the client, core, and provider to push a certificate to the `Location`.

 ```plantuml
     @startuml